 Claire's interests are women's history, particularly in trade unions and the ALP, cricket, Australian and Irish folk music, detective fiction, Paul Keating and art galleries.

-Claire is Chair of the Community Affairs- Legislation Committee, and Deputy Chair of the Community Affairs - References Committee.
-Claire is also a member of the Joint Standing Committee on Foreign Affairs Defence & Trade, and the Senate Standing Committee on Regulations and Ordinances.
+Claire is a member of the Joint Standing Committees on Human Rights, Foreign Affairs, Defence and Trade, and the Parliamentary Library.
+Claire is also a member of the Senate Committees on Foreign Affairs, Defence and Trade, and Regulations and Ordinances.

-Claire is also Chair of the Parliamentary Group on Population Development.
+Claire is also Deputy Chair of the Parliamentary Group on Population Development.